Alex Bregman Player Props: Astros vs. Dodgers

 Alex Bregman At The Plate

-- Bregman has nine doubles, two triples, 10 home runs and 39 walks while hitting .248.
+- Bregman has nine doubles, two triples, 10 home runs and 41 walks while batting .247.

-- Bregman is batting .400 with one homer during his last games and is riding a four-game hitting streak.

-- In 29 games this year (39.2%), Bregman has picked up an RBI, and in 11 of those games (14.9%) he had more than one.
-He has also driven in three or more of his team's runs in three contests.
+- In 38.7% of his games this season, Bregman has had at least one RBI.
+He's picked up more than one in 14.7% and driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.